dwootton/nblink/README.md

 pip install nblink
 ```

+### Installation on Jupyterlite

 If you are [deploying your own jupyterlite instance](https://jupyterlite.readthedocs.io/en/latest/quickstart/deploy.html), you can install nblink by adding it to your requirements.txt.
 See [adding additional requirements](https://jupyterlite.readthedocs.io/en/latest/quickstart/deploy.html#add-additional-requirements-to-the-deployment) to the deployment.

+1. Follow the instructions here to deploy your own jupyterlite instance: [Deploying JupyterLite](https://jupyterlite.readthedocs.io/en/latest/quickstart/deploy.html).
+2. Add `nblink` to your requirements.txt file.
+3. Push your changes to github, triggering a new deployment containing the nblink extension.
+4. Confirm the extension is installed by opening a notebook and looking for the "Save to URL" button in the notebook toolbar.

 ## Usage